 Dog’s Eye View: It’s hotter than you think

-Yeah, yeah, yeah, you've heard it 100 times already.
-But important information is worth repeating.
+Yeah, yeah, yeah, you’ve heard it 100 times already.
+Important information is worth repeating.
 A sad short story is in order to drive home this important point.

 An old friend was traveling cross country.
-He set up the back of his pickup for his dog because his significant other did not want dog hair in the vehicle.
-He had a camper shell with windows that slid open to allow for ventilation.
-He had water, a soft bed and some chew bones.
-He thought that since he was traveling, the wind coming through the camper shell should be enough.
+He set up the back of his pickup truck for his dog.
+His significant other did not want dog hair in the vehicle.
+He had a camper shell with windows which slid open for ventilation.
+The dog had water, a soft bed and some chew bones.
+The man thought that since he was traveling, the wind coming through the camper shell should be enough.
 It was not.
-By the time he found his dog, he was in full heat stroke and died.
+By the time he found his dog, the animal was in full heat stroke and died.

-There are a number of different products available that can help maintain your dog's body temperature at safer levels.
+There are a number of products available which can help maintain your dog’s body temperature at safer levels.
 Still, checking on your furry friend frequently is a must.

 Here are a few suggestions:

-There are several varieties of mats; some made of neoprene with a gel inside.
-These can be expensive but do hold a cool temperature for awhile.
+• There are several varieties of mats, some made of neoprene with a gel inside.
+These can be expensive, but hold cool temperature for a while.
 These are great for the bottom of a kennel if your dog is not destructive.
-Other mats can be filled with water.
-(I bought a cheap one and it worked great for my little dog but when my 45 pound dog laid down in it, the stopper popped and my car was filled with water.)
+Other mats can be filled with water (I bought a cheap one and it worked great for my little dog, but when my 45 lb. dog lay down in it, the stopper popped and my car was filled with water) Oh no!

-There are some battery-powered fans that can hook on a wire crate.
-And some with a freezable insert that connects over the front of the fan.
+• There are also battery-powered fans that can hook on a wire crate, some with a freezable insert that connects over the front of the fan.

 • Keep a thermometer inside your car.
-I started this during past summers just to keep track of temperature changes as I travel with my dog.
+I started this last summer just to keep track of temperature changes as I travel with my dog.
 I was amazed at what I found out.
-If you think you are doing enough, it probably isn't as much as necessary.
+If you think you are doing enough, it probably isn’t as much as necessary.

 Laura Tyler is a certified professional dog trainer with 25+ years of experience and has earned associate certification through the International Association of Animal Behavior Consultants.
-She owns Total Teamwork Training LLC here in Northwest Colorado.
-Find more information at http://www.totalteamworktraining.com.
+She owns Total Teamwork Training LLC here in Northwest Colorado. totalteamworktraining.com